Warehouse fresh · 2026-07-02 08:24 UTC

 total samples: 2,000 posterior draws

-A single fit takes roughly seven minutes on a GitHub Actions runner.
+A single fit takes roughly twelve minutes on a GitHub Actions runner — most of the cost is in the per-pitcher random effect (~1,500 RVs) added to the otherwise-small team-level model.
 The warm-up phase tunes the mass matrix and step size; only post-warm-up draws are used for inference and simulation.
 The slightly tighter target_accept (0.95 rather than PyMC's 0.8 default) keeps divergences at zero on this model.

 Every run writes three headline diagnostics into predictions.model_diagnostics, and the current values appear in the status strip at the top of every page.